The 1.0.5 version of our Stringer Java Obfuscator is released, codename Cienfuegos.

 We are glad to inform you about the release of a new Stringer version.
 Today Stringer Java Obfuscator is the easiest and most secure way to protect your Java based application from reverse engineering and hacking (including Android).

 Stringer Java Obfuscator 1.0.2 Released Buy full version or download fully functional 15-day trial - https://jfxstore.com/stringer/

 February 14, 2012

-The main purpose of obfuscation is to build a JVM instruction set which the decompiler could not build the correct source code in Java.
+The main purpose of obfuscation is to build a JVM instruction set which the decompiler could not build into the correct source code in Java.
 The war between obfuscators and decompiles continues constantly.
-For example, in a research project Soot simultaneously developed obfuscator JBCO and decompiler DAVA , developers are competing with each other.
-Why are malicious and motivated developers want to decompile the Java program? reverse-engineering of proprietary API bytecode modification to disable the various licensing mechanisms to get access to "sensitive" information
+For example, in a research project Soot researchers simultaneously developed an obfuscator JBCO and a decompiler DAVA , developers are competing with each other.
+Why bad actors and developers want to decompile Java programs? reverse-engineering of proprietary API bytecode modification to disable the various licensing mechanisms to get access to "sensitive" information